trimbleava/philippine/README.md

 - Select the type of key, either authentication or signing.
 For more information about commit signing, see "About commit signature verification."
 - In the "Key" field, paste your public key.
 - Click Add SSH key.
 - If prompted, confirm access to your account on GitHub.

-For more information, see "Sudo mode."
+Check ssh Connection:
+`ssh -T git@github.com`

 ## Clone Repository

 `ssh clone: git clone git@github.com:trimbleava/philippine.git`